MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-groups-azure-cli.md

 ---

 # Working with resource groups in the Azure CLI

+An Azure resource group is a container that holds related resources for an Azure solution.
+A resource group might contain storage, virtual machines, apps, dashboards, services, or almost anything you deal with in Azure.

 To create a resource group, use the [az group create](/cli/azure/group#az_group_create) command: